point8/service-templates/README.md

 Feel free to adapt the set credentials to your needs.
 Remember to update the username and password hash in the `Caddyfile` after you generated new credentials.

+### Development

+You can develop everything local

+* Create the internal and external docker networks
+    ```
+    docker network create web
+    docker network create --internal local
+    ```
+* Spin everything up using (in the repository root, not inside the service template directory!)
+    ```
+    docker-compose up --build
+    ```
+* If you make changes repeat the last step.
+* Visit your page under [https://localhost](https://localhost) (You have override the browser warnings, see "Reverse Proxy and TLS").

 ### Deployment

 In order to deploy your service, you need to login into your server using SSH.